 12.)
 RHS Band TRIPS

 The Rosemount Bands offer an extended domestic or international performance trip every three years.
 This typically occurs during Spring Break.
 The Marching Band typically participates in at least one or two overnight weekend trips during the Fall Marching Band season.
-During Spring Break 2007 the RHS Band participated in a performance tour to Beijing & Shanghai, China; and during Spring Break 2010 the band travelled to Honolulu, Hawaii.
-The next "big" trip is scheduled to occur during Spring Break 2013 - Puerto Rico.
+During Spring Break 2007 the RHS Band participated in a performance tour to Beijing & Shanghai, China; and during Spring Break 2010 the band travelled to Honolulu, Hawaii; and during Spring Break 2013 the band travelled to Puerto Rico.
+The next "big" trip is scheduled to occur during Spring Break 2016 - Spain.

 13.)
 RHS BAND E-MAIL NEWSLETTER

 (E-mail List Service Subscription- FREE!)
 Stay informed about RHS Band news & events by subscribing to our free e-mail newsletter, automatically e-mailed to anyone who "signs up" by simply clicking the “rhs-band” box and entering your e-mail address at this website: http://www.district196.org/rhs/listservices

 14.)
 RHS BAND MOODLE

 Lots of helpful resources (mp3 recordings, videos, etc.) for band can be found on Moodle:

 DIRECTIONS FOR ACCESSING THE RHS MARCHING BAND MOODLE PAGE: